Lakshmi Devi Temple, Doddagaddavalli

 The Lakshmi Devi temple is an early 12th-century Hindu temple dedicated for Goddess Mahalakshmi, who is considered to be a jagrat (awake) devi in Doddagaddavalli village in Hassan District, Karnataka, India.
+It is the first Hoysala Temple constructed by the erstwhile rulers of the dynasty.
 The main temple has four-shrines that share a common mandapa (hall), each sanctum being a square and aligned to a cardinal direction.
 The eastern shrine houses the Hindu goddess Mahalakshmi, the northern shrine is dedicated to Kali, the western to Shiva—who is worshipped as Lakshmi’s brother—and the southern shrine, once dedicated to Vishnu, now stands empty due to widespread vandalism and destruction.
 The complex has a separate Bhairava shrine northeast of the main temple, and four small shrines at the corners inside a nearly square prakara (compound).
 All nine temples are in the pyramidal north Indian style Nagara shikhara, likely an influence from Maharashtra.
 The complex has additional smaller shrines.

 Location and date

 Doddagaddavalli is called Gadumballi in historic inscriptions.
 It is located about 20 km northwest from Hassan city, about 16 km south of Halebidu, and about 25 km southeast from Belur (NH 373).
 The temple is to the south side of the modern village, on the banks of a historic water reservoir.
-The Lakshmi Devi temple, was built in 1113 CE by a wealthy merchant Kalhana Ravuta and his wife Sahaja Devi during the reign of the famous Hoysala King Vishnuvardhana.
+The Lakshmi Devi temple was built in 1113 CE by a wealthy merchant Kalhana Ravuta and his wife Sahaja Devi during the reign of the famous Hoysala King Vishnuvardhana.